Carinsurance.com Insights

 Full coverage comprises liability, comprehensive, collision and any other coverage required by your state.

-Below are the Hawaii car insurance costs for three different coverage levels.
+Below, you will find the rates for car insurance in Hawaii for different coverage levels.

 State minimum car insurance in Hawaii

-In Hawaii, minimum car insurance requirements include $20,000 of bodily injury liability per person, $40,000 of bodily injury liability per accident and $10,000 of property damage liability.
+Hawaii’s car insurance laws require a minimum coverage of $20,000 in bodily injury liability per person, $40,000 in bodily injury liability per accident and $10,000 in property damage liability.

 Drivers in Hawaii must purchase the minimum required car insurance to operate their vehicles on the road.